3 week New Zealand South Island road trip itinerary

 Day 5: Ben Lomond Day Hike

-late afternoon, start your drive down south of the lake.
-Worth stopping at Lake Avenue for a great view across the water at the start of the drive.
+Drive: in the late afternoon start your drive down south of Lake Wakatipu to head to the next campsite in Kingston.
+It’s worth stopping at Lake Avenue for a great view across the water at the start of the drive.

-Cafe: Lakefront Cafe – There are also toilets and showers facilities next door at the public restroom.
+Drive: Drive down to Te Anau and stop for coffee and lunch.
+We liked the Lakefront Cafe and there are toilets and showers facilities next door at the public restroom.

 Week 2: Glenorchy → Wanaka